 I love giving.
 I’m not so good at the keeping a secret part.
 Although I do end up waiting until the day, but it’s so hard not giving gifts earlier.
 I just want to see the recipient open them.
 To see them smile.

 Sometimes though, choosing Christmas presents can be tough.
 We all have those tricky individuals to buy for, and those who already have everything.
 So here’s my go-to list of gifts.
 You’re bound to find something here to inspire and guide you to find the perfect pressie this Christmas.

 Experiences – Buyagift

-Alex and I love an experience – when you don’t need anything else, what’s better than a fab day out doing something you wouldn’t usually.
-The last two years Alex and I have been quad-biking, zip lining, to a cocktail making masterclass and Alex has had a day as a zookeeper (which is hard to beat!).
+Alex and I love an experience.
+When you don’t need anything else, what’s better than a fab day out doing something you wouldn’t usually.
+The last two years Alex and I have been quad-biking, zip lining, to a cocktail making masterclass.
+Alex has also had a day as a zookeeper (which is hard to beat!).

-I always use Buyagift as they regularly have offers and you can sometimes find a good discount on vouchercodes.co.uk too, saving you even more!
-There are so many experiences all over the UK, from action and adventure to food or sight seeing, that there’s bound to be something for everyone.
-I even found an experience for my dad last year who is usually the hardest person to buy for – I bought a go-karting experience!
+I always use Buyagift as they regularly have offers.
+You can also sometimes find a good discount on vouchercodes.co.uk too, saving you even more!
+There are so many experiences all over the UK, from action and adventure to food or sight seeing.
+There’s bound to be something for everyone.
+I even found an experience for my dad last year who is usually the hardest person to buy for.
+I bought a go-karting experience!

 Another option is to be completely original and create your own.
-Online t-shirt printing company Printsome, gives users the chance to design and print your own tee – so you can personalise them for that awkward family member/friend, giving them a unique and personal number.
+Online t-shirt printing company Printsome, gives users the chance to design and print your own tee.
+This means you can personalise them for that awkward family member/friend, giving them a unique and personal number.

 Who doesn’t like chocolate?